rajurraju400/iptcncp/docs/hubcluster-installation.md

 `HW basic configurations or Settings :`

 > Refer HW CERTIFICATION NOTE  to set bios settings for nodes .
 In NCES we are using compact Hub Cluster meaning 3 servers act as Master+Worker+ODF node hence .
-Bios Settings are done for master and storage node related
+Bios Settings are done for master and storage node related.

-1.1.
-Highlevel settings are ( Example only )
+    1a.
+Highlevel settings :
     *) Boot mode is set to UEFI.
     *) For worker nodes HW RAID1 is configured (as they supposed to have 2 OS disks) *) For master nodes RADI10 is configured for the 4 OS Disks.
 Extra capacity disks in the master nodes shall be used by the ODF as storage backend devices.